manaswinirao/manaswinirao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am an applied economist with interests in development economics, economics of institutions, corporate finance, and organizational economics.
+I have spent the last few years studying the functioning of the judiciary in the context of India, and how judicial capacity in courts of first instance affects bank lending and subsequently, firm growth.

+In addition, I also study the economics of governing natural resources (irrigation) and joint production within the context of agriculture.

-I am a doctoral candidate in Development Economics at the Department of Agricultural and Resource Economics, University of California at Berkeley.
+I received my PhD from the Department of Agricultural and Resource Economics, University of California at Berkeley.
 Starting July 2020, I will be a Postdoctoral Scholar (Program on Indian Economy) at the Department of Economics, University of California at San Diego.

-My research is at the intersection of development and institutional economics, focusing on the importance of judicial institutions on economic development in India.
-In addition, I also study the economics of governing natural resources within the context of local irrigation management in Telangana, India.

-Another track of my research agenda focuses on agricultural markets, where I study technology adoption, collective action in dairy production, and gender gap in agricultural wages.

-My research fields include development economics, political economics, environment and resource economics, and applied econometrics.

 <!-- A data-driven personal website